 1. Nominative: Ζευς (Zeus) in Greek and द्यौः (dyauḥ) in Sanskrit.
 The nominative of both words is based on a root with a diphthong and the initial consonant cluster dy.
 It is a law of Greek phonology that this cluster turns into z (pronounced zd in classical pronunciation).
 In Sanskrit the final s, visible in Greek in its original form, always becomes an aspiration called visarga.
 Once one is aware of these two rules of sound change the two forms correspond exactly.

 2. Accusative: Ζην (Zēn) in Greek and द्याम् (dyām) in Sanskrit The accusative is based on the same root as the nominative.
 Both forms correspond in having a long vowel.
-The difference in the nature of the final nasal is due to another law of Greek phonology: final becomes n.
+The difference in the nature of the final nasal is due to another law of Greek phonology: final m becomes n.
 This is a pervading sound change that affects all forms of Greek having a final m.
-The characteristic sign of the accusative was m and this always appears as in Greek, e.g. ἵππον (hippon) is the accusative of the word horse, which in Sanskrit is अश्वम् (aśvam).
+The characteristic sign of the accusative was m and this always appears as n in Greek, e.g. ἵππον (hippon) is the accusative of the word horse, which in Sanskrit is अश्वम् (aśvam).

 3. Genitive: Διος (Dios) in Greek and दिवः (divaḥ) in Sanskrit.
 The remaining cases are constructed on an alternative root div-.
 What is immediately evident is that the Greek form lacks the sound v.
 This is due to the fact that this sound was entirely lost in Greek after about 1000 BC.
-Where there is in another language, there will always be a blank in Greek.
+Where there is v in another language, there will always be a blank in Greek.
 Before this loss the Greek form must have been Divos.
-That the of the Greek form is an in Skr. is to be expected because the short vowels e, o and all become in Sanskrit, a phonological development called the Indo-Iranian merger of short mid and low vowels.
+That the o of the Greek form is an a in Skr. is to be expected because the short vowels e, o and a all become a in Sanskrit, a phonological development called the Indo-Iranian merger of short mid and low vowels.
 This merging of three sounds into one in Sanskrit can most clearly be seen when one compares the perfect forms of the verb to see in Greek and Sanskrit: δεδορκα (dedorka), containing all the three short vowels in question, and ददर्श (dadarśa) in Sanskrit, which exhibits a reduction in vowel contrast from three to one.
 Again the final s of Greek is represented by the aspiration visarga in Sanskrit.

 4. Dative/Locative: Διι (Dii) in Greek and दिवि (divi) in Sanskrit.
 The Greek dative singular originally was a locative and always corresponds to the form of this case in Sanskrit.
 The Greek form again exhibits loss of the sound v.